Starting a new life and moving the whole family to the United States can take time.

 Many immigrants come to the United States in pursuit of the American Dream and establish U.S. citizenship or get their green card first before starting the process of sponsoring their spouse.
 It’s usually less expensive and easier to do it this way versus bringing everyone over all at once.

-Unfortunately, there is no predetermined amount of time for a US citizen to sponsor a spouse.
+Unfortunately, there is no predetermined amount of time for a US citizen to sponsor a spouse in Greensboro, North Carolina.
 It depends on the spouse’s current place of residence, immigration status or history, and much more.
-Keep reading so you have an idea of how long it takes for a U.S. citizen to sponsor a spouse.
-It’s always a good idea to be prepared.
+Keep reading so you have an idea of how long it takes for a U.S. citizen to sponsor a spouse in North Carolina.
+It’s always a good idea to be prepared and understand the resources available to you in Greensboro.

 Keep in mind that if your spouse resides with you in the United States, and entered the country legally, he or she may already be eligible to adjust their status in the US.
 However, if your spouse entered the U.S. illegally, they might have to go abroad through the consular process first.